-Advertisers use Google Ads (formerly AdWords) to target their audience with display ads.
+Advertisers use Google Ad Manager (formerly AdWords) to target their audience with display ads.

 Many larger publishers, like The Guardian, have pulled away from direct ad sales and moved towards programmatic display revenue along with other forward-thinking options like subscriptions and sponsored content.

-Affiliate revenue is earned by publishers by referring their visitors – via links – to an affiliate’s site and having them complete a specific outcome.
-Typically, this is the visitor buying a product.
+Publishers earn affiliate revenue by referring their visitors to an affiliate’s site and having them complete a specific outcome.
+Typically, this outcome is when the visitor buying a product.

-There are a wide number of different affiliate revenue structures, but most center around the publisher earning a set percentage of the total amount of revenue from the referred visitor’s transactions.
+There are a wide number of different affiliate revenue structures.
+Most are based on the publisher earning a set percentage of the total amount of revenue from the referred visitor’s transactions.

-Just like many ad networks, affiliates typically pay out over certain time periods according to preset thresholds.
+Affiliates typically pay over certain time periods according to preset thresholds.
 However, there is a lot of variability in affiliate programs out there.
-Publishers accrue revenue in an account until these parameters are typically met.
+Publishers earn revenue in an account until these specifications are met.

-Amazon is one of most classic examples of affiliate revenue in action.
+Amazon is a classic example of affiliate revenue in action.

 Using the Amazon Affiliate program, a publisher can use links to products on Amazon.com on their website that they can then earn money from if referred visitors then purchase things from Amazon during that referral session.

-There is a wide breadth of different arrangements that affiliates can make with publishers and they are all different.
-In fact, Ezoic even has a referral program that allows publishers to earn revenue by referring publishers to the platform.
+Outside of Amazon, there are a lot of different affiliate programs that have their own pros and cons.
+In fact, Ezoic has a referral program that allows publishers to earn revenue by referring publishers to the platform.

 What affiliates offer the best revenue opportunities for publishers?

-The site uses that affiliate’s link on all of its food articles about dieting.
-They said that they had tried other affiliates in that space with those same articles and only earned a fraction of that kind of revenue.
+This site’s affiliate revenue comes from a custom food delivery company.
+They strategically put affiliate links on all of its food articles about dieting.
+They had tried other affiliates in that space with those same articles and only earned a fraction of that kind of revenue.

 In this case, it is a mesh between a specific affiliate and the audience of this publisher.